 It has a very tart flavor which often needs to be paired with sweeter flavors, such as strawberries or apples to help take the tartness down a notch or two.

-Strawberry Rhubarb Bread Recipe
+Sweet Bread: Strawberry Rhubarb Recipe

 In this strawberry rhubarb recipe, the strawberries lend a bit of sweetness to the loaf, helping to cut the tart flavor of the rhubarb.